Shu244/Deep-Learning-Final-Project/CNN + RNN/README.md

 # Running The Code
 1. Open the ipynb file in Google Colab with GPU runtime type.
+2. Put the labels (located here) and raw data in one folder.
-2. In cell 1, specify the path of the folder containing the raw data and labels.
-The assumption is that the folder will be located in your Google Drive, which is why the code mounts your Drive; if this is not the case, comment that section out if desired.
+2. In cell 1, specify the path to the folder.
+The assumption is that it will be located in your Google Drive, which is why the code mounts your Drive; if this is not the case, comment that section out if desired.
 3. Run all the code.